Shonacw/Conversation_Analysis_Project/README.md

 In this MSci project we are looking at the structure of human-human conversation under 2 different lenses: as a macroscopic trajectory through a topic space (built from the components of word embeddings) and as a string of microscopic dialogue acts.
 From the topic space analysis we hope to build a signature graphical representation of the transcript which visualises the evolution of topics discussed, and portrays key information about the given conversation.
 From the dialogue analysis we hope to answer the question 'What makes Conversation Interesting?'.

 I am focussing on the Topic-related tasks of this project (Segmentation, Embeddings, and Visualisation).
-Code for the Dialogue Analysis part of this project can be found on Jonas Scholz' Github: https://github.com/jonas-scholz123/msci-project
+Code for the Dialogue-Act analysis part of this project can be found on Jonas Scholz' Github: https://github.com/jonas-scholz123/msci-project

 *Key libraries used: sklearn, torch, gensim, nltk, spacy, scipy, pandas, networkx*